 If the narcissist in your life was one of your parents, a sibling, a friend, a work colleague or your partner, It’s a horrific experience and most likely to have taken you through an extremely painful time both for your physical and mental health.
 Causing psychological pain, emotional pain and trauma.

 2. Learn to say no to things you disagree with, things that don’t make you feel good, things that make you unhappy saying yes too.

-3. Find sometime during the day to relax, if you have children, either after they go to bed or get up 15 minutes before they do, find some form of meditation, yoga, listening to motivational videos, reading a good book, praying, listening to calming or uplifting music, any activity you enjoy, or go back to activities you could not do while you was with the narcissist, find something you enjoy and take some time out for you, even if it’s only for 5/10 minutes a day.
+3. Find sometime during the day to relax, if you have children, either after they go to bed or get up 15 minutes before they do, find some form of motivation for relaxation, of meditation, yoga, listening to motivational videos, reading a good book, praying, listening to calming or uplifting music, any activity you enjoy, or go back to activities you could not do while you was with the narcissist, find something you enjoy and take some time out for you, even if it’s only for 5/10 minutes a day.

 4. Learn to stop worrying about judgment and what others think of you.
 They haven’t been on your journey.
 Those who have will understand you.
 The more independent you become with your thinking, the more values and self-belief you build up within yourself.
 You will naturally eliminate toxic people from your life.
 You will not lose genuine people, so long as your intentions are good and you are kind to others, then you can not say or do the wrong thing, only to a narcissist.
 Those people are not worthy of you.
 You are free to have opinions and be who you want to be.

-5. Get some fresh air if you can and see the beauty in the word, exercise, walking, running, weight lifting, team sports.
+5. Get some fresh air if you can and see the beauty in the world, exercise, walking, running, weight lifting, team sports.
 Whatever you enjoy.